STAND. COM. REP. NO. 452

 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Judiciary, to which was referred S.B.
-No. 1016 entitled:
+Your Committees on Economic Revitalization & Business and Water, Land, & Ocean Resources, to which was referred H.B.
+No. 526 entitled:

-"A BILL FOR AN ACT RELATING TO SALES OF TOBACCO,"
+"A BILL FOR AN ACT RELATING TO HIGH TECHNOLOGY,"

 beg leave to report as follows:

-(6) Making technical, nonsubstantive amendments for the purpose of clarity and consistency.
+(3) Making technical, nonsubstantive amendments for style, clarity, and consistency.

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1016, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1016, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Economic Revitalization & Business and Water, Land, & Ocean Resources that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 526, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 526, H.D.
+1, and be referred to the Committee on Finance.